Lotta Dempsey: Edmonton (1923–1935)

 In September 1923, Dempsey was hired as a cub reporter making CA$ 17.50 per week, at the Edmonton Journal.
 She was assigned to the women's page and worked under editor Edna Wells, the only other woman employed by the paper.
 At the time, it was unusual for newsrooms to even have washrooms for their women employees and they were only allowed to interview national figures if a male reporter was not available.
 The women's section typically covered social and charity events, household tips, recipes, clothing, and prominent personalities.
 Despite not being allowed to write hard news stories, Dempsey was happy to be working as a reporter, but after four years, she was offered CA$40 per week at the Edmonton Bulletin.
 The salary was very high, particularly for a woman at that time, and she was offered the opportunity to cover more newsworthy events and travel, prompting her to change jobs.
 She was assigned to cover Vancouver and Winnipeg, and wrote stories about education, trappers and traders, First Nations reserves, and Mennonite settlements.

 Wanting to improve her skill, in 1929, Dempsey asked Charlie Campbell, her publisher, for six weeks off to take a journalism class at Columbia University.
 He declined, seeing no value in it, instead proposing that she take six-weeks paid leave learning from American journalists.
 He set up an itinerary from among his friends which included stops at the Seattle Post-Intelligencer, The Oregonian in Portland, The San Francisco News and the Los Angeles Herald Examiner.
 She asked for, and was granted, two more weeks to visit Hollywood for the first time.
 Returning home on 24 October, she had not crossed into Canada before the stock market crashed, ushering in the Great Depression.
 Although Dempsey was not laid off, her salary was reduced to CA$28 per week.
-Most of her income went to help her parents, as her father lost his store, and their home, after he mortgaged it in an attempt to save his business.
-Her mother began a catering business and her father became a door-to-door salesman for vacuum cleaners.
+Most of her income went to help her parents, as her father lost his store and their home, which he had mortgaged in an attempt to save the store.
+Her mother began a catering business and her father worked as a door-to-door salesman of vacuum cleaners.
 They moved into an apartment above a tailoring shop and cleaned the shop in exchange for rent.
 As there was no bathroom in the living quarters, they had to use the toilet in the shop and shower at the local YMCA.